clearlinux/telemetrics-backend/README.md

 scripts/ directory in this repository.

-The script supports installation to the following Linux distributions: Ubuntu Server 16.04 (or newer), and Clear Linux OS for Intel Architecture (any recent build).
+The script supports installation to the following Linux distributions: Ubuntu Server 16.04 (or newer), Clear Linux OS for Intel Architecture (any recent build), and openSUSE Leap 15.0.

 ### Running the deployment script